pyepye/django-magiclink/README.md

 <p>Already have an account? <a href='{% url 'magiclink:login' %}'>Log in here</a></p>
 ```

-There are actually several forms avalible in the context on this page depending on what information you want to collect.
+There are several forms made avalible in the context on this page depending on what information you want to collect:
 * **SignupFormEmailOnly** - Only includes an `email` field
 * **SignupForm** - Includes `name` and `email` fields
 * **SignupFormWithUsername** - Includes `username` and `email` fields
 * **SignupFormFull** - Includes `username`, `name` and `email` fields

 Like the login for the sign up flow can be overridden if you require more information from the user on signup.
-See the login/setup docs for more details
+See the login/setup docs for more details.
-ToDo: Include docs on how to use post_save signal to send Welcome email?

 #### Configuration settings